* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 2. Microwave on high power in 30-second intervals for 1-2 minutes.

-3. Let the calzone rest for one minute before eating.
+3. Let the calzone rest for 30 seconds before eating.

-Eat your reheated calzone ASAP, as it will quickly harden as it cools (i.e, turn to cardboard).
+Always eat your microwaved calzone ASAP, because it will quickly harden as it cools (i.e. turn to cardboard).

 1. Preheat your air fryer to 350°F (180°C).

-3. Heat for 4-5 minutes, until heated through and cheese melts.
+3. Heat for 4-5 minutes, or until heated through with melted cheese.

-As with the skillet method, adding some garlic butter spread on the crust elevates the crispiness (and taste).
+As with the skillet method, adding a garlic butter spread on the crust before heating it will elevate the crispiness (and taste).

-To store calzone, let it cool to room temperature and then place it in an airtight container or wrap it tightly in plastic wrap.
+You can keep calzone in the fridge for up to 4 days.
+Let it cool to room temperature and then place it in an airtight container or wrap it tightly in plastic wrap.
 Line the container with paper towel to soak up any excess moisture from the crust.
-The calzone will keep for four days in the fridge.

 It’s essential the calzone is cool before you store it.
 Otherwise, the condensation will leave you with a soggy calzone.